Closing Date: 10th June, 2026

 Our Organization and Mission: The Office represents the State of Florida in state and federal civil and criminal courts, from trial courts to the Supreme Court of the United States.

-Position Summary: This Assistant Attorney General position is in the Office of the Attorney General within the Civil Legal Services unit in Tallahassee, Florida.
+Position Summary: This Assistant Attorney General position is in the Office of the Attorney General within the Civil Litigation in Tallahassee, Florida.

 Pay: $83,522.92 Annually